PierreKieffer/ScalaToolsLibrary/README.md

 ## AkkaServices
 Methods to apply Akka http requests
 ## BigTableConnector
-Methods to create or Ddlete tables
+Methods to create or Delete tables
 Methods to read from tables and write to tables
 ## utils
 ### AppConfiguration